18Jun2026

 Abegg–Bodmer Family · Textiles & Continental Trade

 Founded in 1885, Abegg & Co AG is one of the oldest single family offices in Switzerland.
 Today, the firm manages the assets of the Bodmer family, now in its fourth generation.
-As a result, the portfolio reflects both a long tradition and a clear modern strategy, covering private equity in Europe and North America, residential and commercial property in the greater Zurich area, and Swiss listed equities.
+As a result, the portfolio reflects both a long tradition and a clear modern strategy, covering private equity in Europe and North America, property around Zurich, and Swiss listed equities.

 Industry Real Estate Multi-Gen